Tornadoes of 2021: May 26–28 (United States)

+May 31 (Philippines)

+An EFU Landspout tornado struck five villages in Tumauini, Isabela, damaging houses and affecting 11 families.
+It also uprooted trees and toppled power lines, causing power outages in the area.
+While not as notable, the tornado was notable for its unusually long duration, reported at 30–35 minutes.

 June

 June 1 (China)

 A significant EF3 tornado caused major damage as it struck the town of Shangzhi in Heilongjiang province, damaging or destroying 148 homes.
 Several large metal chicken houses were completely destroyed at a farm in the area, and farm implements and tractors were thrown.
 Large swaths of trees were mowed down in rural areas outside of Shangzhi, and metal truss transmission towers were blown over.
 One person was killed and 16 others were injured by the tornado, which was photographed and caught on video from multiple angles.
 A separate EF2 tornado also caused considerable damage just north of the path of the main EF3 tornado.
 A few additional tornadoes also reportedly touched down in other areas of China that afternoon and evening, though the exact number of tornadoes and extent of the damage they produced is not known.